dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.5.9 =
+* Fix: Better wording for gdpr complicance in its settings
+* Fix: Do not output any open graph tags if share options meta box is disabled

 = 3.5.8 =
 * New: Compatible up to WordPress 5.0.3
 * Fix: Make sure to not disable TLS while using native curl implementation